Vignesh2208/OpenSCADA/docs/co_simulation.rst

 	example_hmi_pid = start_example_hmi(is_virtual, rel_cpu_speed, \
 	num_insns_per_round, fd4)

+.. note:: The start_plc function does not invoke a tracer explicitly.
+Instead it passes rome arguments to plc_runner which implicitly tell it to mimic multiple tracers (one for each CPU) and register each one with Kronos.

 Subsequently, the next step involves waiting for all started process to register themselves with Kronos::

 	# Wait until all processes have started and registered themselves